pietroorlandi/Neo4J-Graph-Analytics/README.md

 _Query 11_ used a collaborative-based filtering to reccomend a cocktail to a person based on the tastes of other people similar.<br>

 ### Graph algorithms
-Algorithms were used on graphs to figure out which cocktails were the most liked.
+It has been used graph algorithms on the graph to figure out which cocktails were the most liked.